zuixjs/news-blog/source/content/top/quick-start/index.md

 pubDate: 2022-03-19T13:36:37.105Z
 ---

-## Getting started

 This template is based on `zuix-web-starer`.
-It is recommended to read its [documentation](https://zuixjs.github.io/zuix-web-starter) to get started using this template.
+It is recommended to read its [documentation](https://zuixjs.github.io/zuix-web-starter) to get started with *zuix.js* templates.

-## Creating a new project using this template
+## Creating a new project

-To create a new web-starter project using this template, enter the following command:
+To create a new starter project using this template (*news-blog*), enter the following command:

 ```shell
 npx zuix new my-webapp -t news-blog